 Did you know lipstick has been popular for thousands of years around the globe?
 In fact, people have been wearing lipstick since the 13th Century; the ancient Mayans, ancient Sumerians, aboriginal tribes in Australia, and even the famous Cleopatra rocked a signature shade.
 Since they didn’t have the variety of waxes and oils we have today, they had to get creative.
 They made lipstick out of everything from crushed beetles to berries to ground up fish scales mixed with oil.
 Just be glad you don’t have to wear beetles this July 9 for National Lipstick Day!

-National Lipstick Day - Key Moments
+National Lipstick Day - History

 First commercial lipstick sold

 Guerlain, a French cosmetic company, started to manufacture it.

 Red lipstick popularized

 Queen Elizabeth brought red lipstick and a plain white face into fashion.

 During the Tang dynasty, they even added scented oils.